 Too short...and even the best candidates won’t be able to excel.

 Too long...and hiring managers may find it difficult to differentiate great from mediocre candidates.

 While test senders can customize how much time to give, Codility provides default suggestions, informed by the millions of tests already completed through our platform.
 Our research helps hiring teams avoid the headaches and mistakes of calculating how much time to give candidates to submit their solutions.

 We’re constantly looking for ways to improve.
 Drawing insights from 4 million completed Codility tests helps inform our product roadmap and share our feedback so companies can improve the experience they provide their candidates.
 So far, we’ve learned a lot about how to provide an engaging testing experience that is both fair and memorable.

 What insights will we gain from sending millions more coding assignments?

-Want to try Codility for your team?
+Want to try Codility for your team or learn more about our technical screening services?
 Start a free 7 day trial of our tech recruiting software now: